 1978-79 – “… the Air Force in 1978 asked the National Research Council’s Committee on Toxicology, in the Board on Toxicology and Environmental Health Hazards, Commission on Life Sciences, to review the toxicity data on chlordane and to suggest an airborne concentration that could be used as a guideline in deciding whether the housing should be vacated.” … “The Committee on Toxicology (NRC, 1979) concluded that it “could not determine a level of exposure to chlordane below which there would be no biologic effect under conditions of prolonged exposure of families in military housing.”

-1982 – “Given the available data and the fact that under conditions of prolonged exposure of families in military housing there may be persons, such as [developing fetuses and] young children, who in general are more susceptible to environmental insults, the Committee concluded that it could not determine a level of exposure to any of the termiticides [OCPs] below which there would be no biologic effects.”
+Page 11982 – “Given the available data and the fact that under conditions of prolonged exposure of families in military housing there may be persons, such as [developing fetuses and] young children, who in general are more susceptible to environmental insults, the Committee concluded that it could not determine a level of exposure to any of the termiticides [OCPs] below which there would be no biologic effects.”

-An Assessment of the Health Risks of Seven Pesticides Used for Termite Control
+Page 46– An Assessment of the Health Risks of Seven Pesticides Used for Termite Control

 The National Academy of Sciences and the Office of Naval Research – Aug 1982 – (PDF – 3.82 MB)

-OGrantee covenants and agrees that it will not use or allow others to use the Property for residential purposesn 1 October 2007, the Air Force placed the following conditional use clause in the George AFB Housing Quitclaim Deed:
+On 1 October 2007, the Air Force placed the following conditional use clause in the George AFB Housing Quitclaim Deed:

 “Grantee covenants and agrees that it will not use, or allow others to use, the Property for residential purposes (including mobile or modular homes), hospitals for human care, public or private schools for persons under 18 years of age, nursery schools, or day care centers for children.”